 One may ask whether the illusory trust doctrine can be used during the settlor's lifetime, to nullify a conveyance into trust.
 There is no statement in Texas cases that the illusory trust argument can only be raised after the settlor's death.
 Also, the trust in Land v.
-Marshall was a revocable trust, and consequently during the marriage it constructively remained community property until death.
-Had the trust been irrevocable, and the contest had arisen before the husband's death, the wife would want to use fraud-on-the-community remedies rather than illusory trust remedies.
+Marshall was a revocable trust.
+Had the trust been irrevocable, and the contest had arisen before the husband's death, the wife would want to add fraud-on-the-community remedies in addition to a claim of illusory trust.